 Protocol Support

 Sweets implements a range of Wayland protocols for activation, cross-client window relationships, pointer control, and input methods.
-This page summarizes each one and how Sweets handles it.
+This page covers each one and how Sweets handles it.

 XDG Activation